asish012/aws-solution-architect-associate/class-notes-cloudguru/m9-01-applications.md

 A Way to retrieve messages from the SQS Queue.
 Regular short polling returns immediately (even if the queue is empty), long polling doesn't return until a message arrives in the queue, or times out.

 Usual short polling keeps asking if there is a message to retrieve.
 Which increases number of requests to the queue and increases the cost.

+# SWF: Simple Workflow Service #
+SWF helps to coordinate task across distributed application components.
+It helps developers build, run, and scale background jobs that have parallel or sequential steps.
+Jobs represent invocations of various processing steps by executable code, web service calls, human actions, and scripts.

+**Two components of SWF**
+- Worker: Programs that interact with Amazon SWF to get tasks, process them, and return the results.
+- Decider: Program that controls the coordination of tasks (i.e. their ordering, concurrency, and scheduling according to the application logic).

+**Difference between SWF and SQS**
+* SWF is a task-oriented API
+* SQS is a message-oriented API
+- SWF: A task is assigned only once and monitors their progress thus never duplicated with rescue effort.
+- SQS: Once the message visibility timeout expires, the task is visible again and another worker machine can pick it up.
+It increases the chance of doing the task again.

+**SWF Domains**
+- Parameters are specified in JSON format.